Version | 2 |

 Pilot will get a PDC for the BANGR departure, the combined SEA_APP frequency of 125.6, and a short blurb that they should expect runway 16L for departure.

-Additional examples of PDC commands can be found via our Command Reference guide located HERE.
+Additional examples of PDC commands for KPDX can be found Here, and KSEA Here.

 Pre Departure Clearances are text type clearances passed to an aircraft either via text or chat used to mitigate controller workload.
 The use of them is not restricted in any way as of this writing, and are completely optional.
 S1 controllers may not use PDC's as part of their training and must solely use standard clearances (although, we will teach about PDC's in S1 training and their uses and functionality).
 The PDC format may be altered as needed but must contain the following minimum information.